-Join Rebecca Mattis-Pinard, MMC’s Chief Equity and Inclusion Officer, for a summer webinar series that will focus on important issues related to diversity, equity, and inclusion.
+Join Rebecca Mattis-Pinard, MMC’s Chief Equity, Diversity and Inclusion Officer, for a summer webinar series that will focus on important issues related to diversity, equity, and inclusion.
 We hope to “see” you there!
 Read below for more information about the series and to register.

 BROWN faces, rainbow spaces: enduring invisibility in visible movements